Encryption Key Derivation

 note

-To change your KDF algorithm, navigate to the Account Settings → Security → Keys page of the web vault.
+To change your KDF algorithm, navigate to the Settings → Security → Keys page of the web vault.
 Changing the algorithm will re-encrypt the protected symmetric key and update the authentication hash, much like a normal master password change, but will not rotate the symmetric encryption key so vault data will not be re-encrypted.
 See here for information on re-encrypting your data.